 Time taken to reach: 7 hours 15 minutes

 The capital of Himachal Pradesh, Shimla is a heaven for nature lovers.
-It greets you with vistas of soaring peaks and a refreshing weather that revitalises your body and mind.
+It greets you with vistas of soaring peaks and refreshing weather that revitalises your body and mind.
 Adding to the allure is the colonial heritage of this erstwhile capital of British India.
 During the winter season, a thick blanket of snow covers the entire city and its surroundings, making it one of the coldest hill stations near Delhi.

-Places to see in Shimla: Christ Church, Jakhu Temple, Rashtrapati Niwas, Kali Bari Temple, Mall Road, The Ridge, Gaiety Theatre, Johnnie’s Wax Museum, Shimla Heritage Museum, Himachal State Museum, Summer Hill
+Places to see in Shimla: Christ Church, Jakhu Temple, Rashtrapati Niwas, Kali Bari Temple, Mall Road, The Ridge, Gaiety Theatre, Johnnie’s Wax Museum, Shimla Heritage Museum, Himachal State Museum, and Summer Hill

 Distance from New Delhi: 342 km